MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 Your organization's position on data democratization will have a wide-reaching impact on adoption and governance-related efforts.
 Here are some examples of Power BI governance decisions that can impact on data democratization:

 - Who is permitted to have Power BI Desktop installed?
-- Who is permitted to have Power BI Pro or Power BI Premium Per User licenses?
+- Who is permitted to have Power BI Pro or Power BI Premium Per User (PPU) licenses?
 - What is the desired level of self-service BI user enablement?
 How does this vary based on business unit or job role?
 - What is the desired balance between enterprise BI and self-service BI?
 - Are there data sources that are strongly preferred?
 What is the allowed use of unsanctioned data sources?